rohitsaluja22/StreetOCRCorrect/README.md

 avconv -i 001.mp4 -ss 00:01:27 -t 00:00:5 -codec copy input.mp4 # (Ignore if you want to run on complete video)
 ```

-# Usage for Module1 for generating clips via Detection and Tracking:
+# Usage for Module1 for extracting single vehicle clips via Detection and Tracking:
 ```
-Come back to ExtractClips folder in older (or a new) tab, and move the demo mp4 file from StreetOCRDemo/ to ExtractClips/ cd ExtractClips mv StreetOCRDemo/StreetOCRDemoVideo.mp4 ../ExtractClips/ python3 extractCropVideosJson.py StreetOCRDemoVideo.mp4 1# make last term 0 or omit it if you DO NOT want to rotate video by 180 degrees while reading python3 parse_json_videogen.py --file StreetOCRDemoVideo.mp4 --Rotate180Flag 1 > Suggestions > ../Suggestions.txt# make Rotate180Flag as 0 if you DO NOT want to rotate video by 180 degrees while reading/writing
+Come back to ExtractClips folder in older (or a new) tab, and move the demo mp4 file from StreetOCRDemo/ to ExtractClips/:- cd ExtractClips mv StreetOCRDemo/StreetOCRDemoVideo.mp4 . python3 extractCropVideosJson.py StreetOCRDemoVideo.mp4 1# make last term 0 or omit it if you DO NOT want to rotate video by 180 degrees while reading python3 parse_json_videogen.py --file StreetOCRDemoVideo.mp4 --Rotate180Flag 1 > Suggestions # make Rotate180Flag as 0 if you DO NOT want to rotate video by 180 degrees while reading/writing
 ```
-The above steps will store vehicle clips in a new folder "input", you will have to filter the clips where license plates are not readable manually or ignore them while using the Module 2 (given below).
-We are working on improving this part by using confidence scores from our License Plate Recognition Models.
+The above steps will extract and store single vehicle clips in a new folder "ExtractClips/StreetOCRDemoVideo".
+The same are also present in StreetOCRDemo/StreetOCRDemoVideoSingleVehicleClips to match (or check in case you are not able to run this).
+The next Module takes "Suggestions" generated in ExtractClips/

 # Module2: Using StreetOCRCorrect
 cd ..
 1. In params.cfg: only edit the folder name, it should be relative or absolute w.r.t the exe.
-	 EXAMPLE1: folder_name = ExtractClips/input/
+	 EXAMPLE1: folder_name = ExtractClips/StreetOCRDemoVideo/
 2. To annotate for 1 vehicle, process is straightforward
 	a.
 Press start button when vehicle enters the frame
 	b.
 Annotate the vehicle
 	c.
-Press exit button when the vehicle exits the frame so that exit frame is captured.
+By default entry is 1st frame of the clip and exit is last frame of the clip.
 	d.
-Submit
+If license plate is not visible/readable at the entry of a vehicle in the clip, then you can press entry
+	button from the point where license plate is visible and readable.
+	e.
+Press exit button at the last frame with visible and readable license plate.
+	f.
+Verify/edit the best suggestion out of the 5 (or less) suggestions shown and click Submit button to the
+	right of the suggestion that you choose.
 3. You can fast forward the video playback speed using the slider above.
-4. You can pause/play the video by clicking on the video frame.
-You can do that to pause and annotate when fast forwarding.
+4. You can pause/play the video by clicking on the video frame or use Ctrl+Z. You can do that to pause and annotate when fast forwarding.
 	Click once: Video will be paused
 	Click again: Video will resume
 5. You can rewind a video by 5, 10 or 15 seconds at a time.